kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 Hardware:

-This package relies on an NEMA2000 version of the Garnet SeeLevel repeater.
-It will not work with the standart or RV-C versions.
-Garnet's number for this version is 709-K2K NLP.
+This package relies on an NEMA2000 version of the Garnet SeeLevel sensor system.
+It will not work with the standard or RV-C versions.
+Garnet's number for this version is 709-N2K NLP.
 It MAY work with other NMEA2000 tank sensor systems that report multiple tanks.

 This version of the SeeLevel system uses a propriatary connector for the CAN-bus connection.
 This connector mates with the connector on the back of the SeeLevel control unit: 3M 37104-2165-000 FL 100 And is available from DigiKey: https://www.digikey.com/product-detail/en/3m/37104-2165-000-FL-100/3M155844-ND/1238214

 A cable can be made up with this connector on one end and an RJ-45 on the other to plug into a VE.Can connector on the Venus device.
 You can alternatively make up a cable from this connector to a standard CAN-bus connector then use the VE.Can to CAN-bus adapter cable.
-Be sure to terminate the SeeLevel end of the cable, especially if it is long.
-I was able to crimp a 1/4 watt 120 ohm resister into the pins of the 3M connector along with the wires from the RJ-45.
+If you are not using standard CAN-bus cabling, be sure to terminate the SeeLevel end of the cable, especially if it is long.
+I was able to crimp a 1/4 watt 120 ohm resister into the pins of the 3M connector along with the wires from the CAT 5/6 cable.

 I have included a PDF of the various pinouts.
-The 3M connector pins are numbered.
+The 3M connector pins are numbered on the housing.

-You need to connect CAN-H, CAN-L and -Voltage low (aka NET-C (V-), aka grond).
+You need to connect CAN-H, CAN-L and -Voltage (aka NET-C (V-), aka grond).
 I left +Voltage disconnected.
 Ground is required since the VE.Can connection on Venus is floating.

 I must give credit to Ben Brantley for providing his code that evolved into this package.
 You can find him on the Victron community forum.